 We have already seen that light steps adjust the necessary parameters:

 - Shutter speed

 What other parameters are measured in light steps:

 - The dynamic range (of a camera, a sensor, a medium …) is measured in light steps.

 For example, they can tell us that such a sensor has a dynamic range of 12 EV (12 steps)

 - The effectiveness of an image stabilizer

 That is, how many steps can we lower the shutter speed with that stabilizer compared to not using any to obtain an image without jitter.
-They can tell us for example: this objective achieves a stabilization of 4 EV (4 steps)
+They can tell us, for example, this objective achieves stabilization of 4 EV (4 steps)